a73640947-droid/git/README.md

 ## Usage

-When the application starts, you will see the dashboard menu:
+After running the application, the following menu will be displayed:

 ```text
 =========================